crypticCaroline/puppyplaymates/README.md

 ### Code:
-I have used Materlize for some of my front end styling and JavaScript.
+I have used Materialize for some of my front-end styling and JavaScript.
-Please see the code below it initlise the materlize functions using JQuery altered
+Please see the code below it initialise the Materialize functions using jQuery altered

     $(document).ready(function () {
         $(".button-collapse").sideNav();